-There is no known opposition to the proposed revisions to Metro Code Chapter 5.02.
+There is no known opposition to establishing a new Metro Code Chapter 5.03 and moving the Metro transfer station fee provisions from current Chapter 5.02 to this new chapter.
 However, Metro received several comments expressing concern about changing the timing of Metro's transfer station fee-setting process.
 Staff understands that it is important for local governments to have timely disposal rate information to inform their annual solid waste rate review process.
 As it has always done, Metro will continue to provide its local government partners with the most complete and accurate fee information available by March 31 each year.

 Metro also received several other comments that were outside the scope of these proposed code updates and housekeeping improvements.
-For example, one person submitted a general comment about Metro's authority to use the regional system fee to recover system costs.
+For example, one person submitted written comments about Metro's longstanding practice of charging a "blended" rate for putrescible and non-putrescible waste at its transfer stations.
+Another commenter requested that Metro establish rate-setting requirements for privately-owned transfer stations.
 A fuller description of those comments and Metro staff's response to those comments are provided as Attachment 1 to this report.

-Staff does not recommend any additional changes to Chapter 5.02 other than those described in Exhibit A. These proposed updates are not intended to alter current policy or make substantive changes to the code unless the Metro Council directs otherwise.
+Staff does not recommend any additional changes to Chapter 5.03 other than those described in Exhibit A. These proposed updates are not intended to alter current policy or make substantive changes to the code unless the Metro Council directs otherwise.